Pipe organ: Action

 A later development was the tubular-pneumatic action, which uses changes of pressure within lead tubing to operate pneumatic valves throughout the instrument.
 This allowed a lighter touch, and more flexibility in the location of the console, within a roughly 50-foot (15-m) limit.
-This type of construction was used in the late 19th century to early 20th century, and has had only rare application since the 1920s.
+This type of construction was used in the late 19th century and early 20th century, and has had only rare application since the 1920s.

-A more recent development is the electric action which uses low voltage DC to control the key and/or stop mechanisms.
-Electricity may control the action indirectly through air pressure valves (pneumatics), in which case the action is electro-pneumatic.
-In such actions, an electromagnet attracts a small pilot valve which lets wind go to a bellows ("pneumatic") which opens the pallet.
+A more recent development is the electric action, which uses low voltage DC to control the key and/or stop mechanisms.
+Electricity may control the action indirectly by activating air pressure valves (pneumatics), in which case the action is electro-pneumatic.
+In such actions, an electromagnet attracts a small pilot valve which lets wind go to a bellows (the "pneumatic" component) which opens the pallet.
 When electricity operates the action directly without the assistance of pneumatics, it is commonly referred to as direct electric action.
 In this type, the electromagnet's armature carries a disc pallet.

 When electrical wiring alone is used to connect the console to the windchest, electric actions allow the console to be separated at any practical distance from the rest of the organ, and to be movable.
 Electric stop actions can be controlled at the console by stop knobs, by pivoted tilting tablets, or rocker tabs.
 These are simple switches, like wall switches for room lights.
-Some may include electromagnets for setting or resetting when combinations are selected.
+Some may include electromagnets for automatic setting or resetting when combinations are selected.

-The most innovations in organ control systems connect the console and windchests via narrow data cables instead of the larger bundles of cables.
+Computers have made it possible to connect the console and windchests using narrow data cables instead of the much larger bundles of simple electric cables.
 Embedded computers in the console and near the windchests communicate with each other via various complex multiplexing syntaxes, comparable to MIDI.